Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Numerical Results

-\textbf{Performance and Robustness.} For all time horizons $T$, the relative-variance-based sampling strategy significantly improves over uniform sampling and variance-based sampling used in \texttt{SHVar}, with \texttt{SHRVar} and \texttt{SHRVar-c} both having a better error probability than other baselines.
+\textbf{Performance.} For all time horizons $T$, the relative-variance-based sampling strategy significantly improves over uniform sampling and variance-based sampling used in \texttt{SHVar}, with \texttt{SHRVar} and \texttt{SHRVar-c} both having a better error probability than other baselines.
 This is because the relative-variance-based sampling rule balances the estimated variance across treatments and avoids the error from a single uncertain estimate.
 Therefore, relative-variance-based sampling should be used to achieve the best efficiency.
-However, it can also be observed that the \texttt{SHRVar} strategy suffers a non-negligible performance loss when the sampling rule deviates from optimal.
-For example, when comparing \texttt{SHRVar} to \texttt{SH-z} or \texttt{SHVar-z} where the estimated variances are not equalized, the error probability decreases because the underestimation issue becomes more severe.
-On the other hand, if we use confidence-based elimination such as \texttt{SH-c} or \texttt{SHVar-c} and compare to \texttt{SHRVar-c}, which has a similar performance as \texttt{SHRVar}, the performance loss is partially mitigated.
-This demonstrates the robustness of the confidence-based elimination rule, which is useful in practice.
-For example, some system constraints may prevent the use of unbalanced sampling fractions for each active treatment.
-In other cases, the variances $\sigma_{a,i}^2$ also come from estimates, which may be inaccurate or subject to non-stationarity, so the actual $z$ estimate variance may deviate from equalization.
-We discuss \texttt{SHRVar-c} and also provide theoretical guarantees in the appendix Sec.~\ref{sec:conf}.
+We also observe that with a small horizon, \texttt{SHVar} slightly performs better than \texttt{SHVar-c}.
+The difference disappears as the total horizon increases, which is consistent with our theory as $H_3$ and $\tilde{H}_3$ become the same in large $T$.